kuutsav/leetcode-compensation/README.md

 Analysing compensations mentioned on the Leetcode forums (only supports posts from `India` at the moment).

-The `leetcomp` directory contains scripts to fetch new posts from [https://leetcode.com/discuss/compensation](https://leetcode.com/discuss/compensation).<br>We use LLMs to parse structured information from the scraped posts, which is then satisied and aggregated.
+The `leetcomp` directory contains scripts to fetch new posts from [https://leetcode.com/discuss/compensation](https://leetcode.com/discuss/compensation).<br>We use LLMs to parse structured information from the scraped posts, which is then sanitised and aggregated.

 ---